 - Loss of appetite or nausea

 - A cough that won't go away

 Swollen or enlarged lymph nodes are a clear giveaway that cancer is present in your dog’s body.
 This is true for two main reasons.
-The first explanation for why lymph nodes swell in the presence of cancer is that the cancerous cells start invading the surrounding lymph nodes.
+The first explanation for why lymph nodes swell in the presence of cancer is that the cancerous cells start invading and spread to lymph nodes.

-Tumor cells often latch onto them and spread throughout the body, which is known as lymph node metastasis.
+Evidence of spread occurs when mast cells often latch onto lymph nodes and spread throughout the body, which is known as lymph node metastasis.
 In other cases, the lymph nodes try to combat the cancerous cells, which causes them to swell in response to the cancer.

 Risk Factors of Mast Cell Tumors